LEASING PROPERTY TO THE COMMONWEALTH

 - DRES prefers full-service rates that include utilities, janitorial and maintenance services

-- DRES requires that the lessor include in the leas a Tenant Improvement (TI) allowance
+- DRES requires that the lessor include in the lease a Tenant Improvement (TI) allowance

 - The Commonwealth pays monthly rent in arrears